1: ASSESSMENT AND APPLICATION PROCESS

 6. Documents regarding the

-made available, to the Office of Vocations for a thorough review.
+available to the Office of Vocations for a thorough review, to ensure the reasons and

-candidates.
-This assessment and application process or sequence of
+assessment and application process or sequence of events generally encompasses

 contact is established, a formal interview follows between the Director